davidZakaria/English-Platform-/README.md

 ## 👩‍🏫 About Mrs. Georgette Youssef

-**Mrs. Georgette Youssef** is a distinguished Senior English language teacher at **Saint Fatima Language School** with over **20 years of teaching experience**.
+**Mrs. Georgette Youssef** is a distinguished **English Supervisor Teacher** at **Saint Fatima Language School** with over **20 years of teaching experience**.
 Her dedication to student success and innovative teaching methods have helped hundreds of secondary school students achieve excellence in English.

 ### Teaching Excellence
 - 🏫 **Saint Fatima Language School** - Committed educator